Fund Your Research

 - Humanities Undergraduate Research Grants: Offered through the Hall Center for the Humanities, these grants provide funding to support KU undergraduate students working on research projects in the humanities that require access to research materials at archives, libraries, museums, and other research sites, either locally or out-of-state.
 Eligibility: research project in the humanities.

 - University Honors Program: KU's Honors Program offers several different funding sources, including the Honors Opportunity Awards, which could be used to fund research opportunities or expenses to attend an academic conference to present your research.
 Eligibility: member of the University Honors Program.

-- SOTA Student Interdisciplinary Research Grants: Provides grants up to $1,000 for interdisciplinary research projects related to a central theme.
-Two award periods per year.
+- Arts Research Project Grants: Provides grants for creative and scholarly research projects.
 Eligibility: student in the School of the Arts.

-- SOTA Student Travel Fund: Provides from $250- $750 for student travel to professional conferences, performances, or special programs or workshops.
+- SOTA Student Travel Fund: Provides funding for student travel to professional conferences, performances, or special programs or workshops.
 Eligibility: student in the School of the Arts.

 Research-Intensive KU Programs